24 Different Types of Snakes in Missouri

 by ikewinski is licensed under CC BY 2.0

-The Bullsnake is another fascinating snake that you may come across in Missouri.
+The Bullsnake is another fascinating snake you may encounter in Missouri.
 These snakes are known for their impressive size, often growing to be around six feet long.

 They have a beautiful pattern of light brown or tan scales, with dark blotches along their body.